pedrovjesus/CRUDius/README.md

 # 🔧 CRUDius (Beta)

-Codegen CRUD Maker is a Node.js-based API designed to **automatically generate CRUD boilerplate code** using Express.js and TypeScript.
+Crudius is a Node.js-based API designed to **automatically generate CRUD boilerplate code** using Express.js and TypeScript.
 It's aimed at accelerating the development of RESTful APIs by generating code from a JSON schema.

 > ⚠️ This project is in **beta stage** and under active development.